christoph-neumann/seeping/README.md

     ./run.sh ip_address

-Also, you can symlink to the script and use it that way.
+Also, you can symlink to the script and use it that way:

     ln -s $(pwd)/run.sh ~/bin/seeping